jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

    * Started a fork of NetBSD at the end of 1995
    * OpenSSH, OpenNTPD, OpenSMTPD, LibreSSL, OpenBGPD, and [others](http://www.openbsd.org/innovations.html "BSD Innovaations") comes out of this project.
      + [Microsoft recently became the first "gold sponsor" of the project](http://undeadly.org/cgi?action=article&sid=20150708134520)
-     + Recognizing the standard of SSH (secure shell) they are moving to port and integrate SSH nativly to Windows.
+     + Recognizing the standard usage of SSH (secure shell) they are moving to port and integrate SSH nativly to Windows.
    * Project is focused on radical implementations of security and safe coding practices--leveraging itself as the most secure OS.

 #### NetBSD